matiasgualino/mp-connect/README.md

 ```
 ***

-Then you can wait the result with this code:
+Then you can get the result with this code:

 ***
 ```java